Geize/MetaGenomes/README.md

-## Genome and Metagenome Assembly
+## Metagenome Assembly
 -----------------------------------------------------------

-Soon you will have my scripts for genome and metagenome assembly, from how to check the quality sequences to the quality assembly.
+Soon you will have my scripts for metagenome assembly from how to check the quality sequences to the quality assembly.

-In another repository, you will find the prediction and annotation.
+Most likely will be a snakemake workflow.

-By the end of October 2022.
+Before the end of this year - 2022.

 I promise ...myself. 😅